Ornith-1.0: Self-Scaffolding LLMs for Agentic Coding

 Simon Willison's famous 'pelican riding a bicycle' benchmark surprisingly shows a locally-run, smaller Alibaba Qwen3.6 model outperforming the cloud-based, massive Claude Opus 4.7 in creative SVG generation, revealing the surprising potential of open-source models for specific tasks.

-LangChain's evaluations show that open models like GLM-5 and MiniMax M2.7 now match closed frontier models on core agent tasks such as file operations and tool use, at a fraction of the cost and with lower latency.
+LangChain's evaluations show that open-source models like GLM-5 and MiniMax M2.7 now match top closed-source models on core agent tasks, while offering up to 90% cost reduction and significantly lower latency.